Frequently Asked Questions

 The fees vary depending on the reason for fingerprinting.
-The fee is usually comprised of an FDLE submission fee, an FBI submission fee and a provider rolling fee.
-All appropriate fees are listed during scheduling process.
+The fee is usually comprised of an FDLE submission fee, an FBI submission fee, and a provider rolling fee.
+All appropriate fees are listed during the scheduling process.

 What forms of payment do you accept?

 Payment is due at the time of fingerprinting.
 We accept cash or credit/debit cards with Visa, MasterCard, Discover, and American Express logo.
 Please be advised that we DO NOT accept checks.